 Then it was time for fabrics, so I shopped my stash.
 In stock I found a lovely black floral rayon skirt that I had thrifted.
 It had a few stains, but the pattern and drape called to me.

-Mood a while back.
+Lastly, I had a cotton voile I had purchased from Mood a while back.
 They don't carry it anymore or I would have linked it.

 The start was what felt like 3 miles of ruffles I had to make for the bodice, sleeve and hem line.
 I started by cutting 2.5" strips of fabric, running a zig zag stich along the edge that was not going to be gathered up, then sewed a basting stich along the other side of the strip to gather the fabric creating the ruffle.
 This went on for a millennia or two, and there aren't even that many ruffles in this project.